12 Jyotirlinga Names in India with Names, Places, Map, Significance, Tour Packages. Comprehensive Jyotirlinga Guide.

 - Road: There are direct road routes that connects the temple to the major cities.
 Several buses connect from Aurangabad, Mumbai, Pune, Nagpur and other nearby cities.

 - Train: The nearest train station is Parli.
-It is 2 km from the Parli Vaijnath Temple.
+It is 2 km from the Parli Vaijnath Jyotirlinga.
 Here are direct trains that operate from Secunderabad, Kakinada, Manmad, Vishakapatnam and Bangalore.

 - Air: There are no direct air routes to Parli Vaijnath.
 The nearest airport is in Nanded, 105 km from the Parli Vaijnath temple.
 You can also take a flight to Chikkalthana Airport which is 174kms away.